Daespinoza/Codigos-de-Bolsillo/ICPC-2019-Latin-American-Reginal-Contest/November8th-9th.md

   </tbody>
 </table>

- On the first scenario the farmer`s net incomes would be [10,1,-1,-70] and they start with a wealth of 31:
+ On the first scenario the farmer's net incomes would be [10,1,-1,-70] and they start with a wealth of 31:
  - At the end of first month their wealth is 41.
-As 1 ≤ 41 ≤ 41 they won`t donate nor receive money.
+As 1 ≤ 41 ≤ 41 they won't donate nor receive money.
  - At the end of second month their wealth is 42 > 41 they donate 1, ending the month with a wealth of 41.
  - At the end of thrid month their wealth is 40.
-As 1 ≤ 40 ≤ 41 once again they won`t donate nor receive money.
+As 1 ≤ 40 ≤ 41 once again they won't donate nor receive money.
  - Finally, at the end of fourth month their wealth is -30.
 As -30 < 1 they receive a donation from the ICPC ending the month with a wealth of 1.

  Hence, on this scenario, the farmer ends up owning a wealth of 1.